tayganr/purviewlab/modules/module16.md

 Before we can create a share, we must populate our storage account with some folders and files.

-1. From the Azure portal, navigate to your resource group and click to open your **storage account**.
+1. From the Azure portal, navigate to your resource group, and open your **storage account**.

     ![ALT](/images/module16/16.09.png)